 Remove Custom Post Type & Taxonomy Slug From URLs

-Custom post types and taxonomies are very useful when it comes to organizing your WordPress website.
-The problem with them is that WordPress adds a rewrite slug to their permalinks.
+When it comes to content organization, the custom post types and taxonomies are really useful.
+The problem is that WordPress automatically adds a rewrite slug to their permalinks.

 This might be restricting if you need full control over your permalinks structure or want more readable URLs.
 In this case, you should consider removing the rewrite slugs.
 In the following article, you will learn why WordPress includes them and how to fix this problem.